 To back up his claim of greater individual harm, Purvis cites a nationwide telephone survey that his group conducted in 1989 using a random sample of more than 2,000 subjects.
 The study found that respondents who had been victims of violence motivated by prejudice were significantly more likely to report negative psychological reactions-including anger, greater nervousness, increased alcohol or drug use, and fear of sleeping alone-than were other victims of violence.
-But these feelings vary from case to case, individual to individual, and prosecutors, not victims, determine the charges in individual cases, making special hate-crime penalties a crude instrument for balancing punishment with harm.
+But these feelings vary from case to case, individual to individual, and prosecuthe penalties even for offenses that do not attract attention.